-Figure 24.
-How to close a Whirl-pak[®] bag: a) hold the wire tabs; b) whirl the bag 3 complete revolutions (or fold the top over); and c) fold the wire ends over to close.
+Figure 22.
+How to close a Whirl-pak® bag: a) hold the wire tabs; b) whirl the bag 3 complete revolutions (or fold the top over); and c) fold the wire ends over to close.

 - 7. Enter data into the mobile app.
 If using the field data sheet, fill out in pencil (Appendix F). - a.
-If available, scan the barcode label with the tablet (Figure 21). - b.
 Ensure that the human-readable sample ID matches the sample ID generated by the mobile app. - 8.
 Repeat above steps until all locations have been sampled - a.
 Wadeable streams, dominant habitat: 5 samples - b.
 Wadeable streams, secondary habitat: 3 samples - c.
 Lakes: 1 sample from each of 5 riparian sections - d.
 Rivers: 1 sample from each of 5 riparian sections - 9.
 Return samples to the Domain Support Facility to start processing within 24 hours (SOP D).